modera/tests-runner/README.md

             <listener class="Modera\TestsRunner\PhpUnitListener" file="./mtr/src/Modera/TestsRunner/PhpUnitListener.php"></listener>
         </listeners>

- * Now you can use `phpunit.sh` script created in the first step to run your tests
+ * Now you can use `phpunit.sh` script created in the first step to run your tests.

+## Running tests with default script

+The easiest way to run tests for your project that uses test-runner is to use provided `phpunit.sh` script.
+Please refer to script's source code to see all available options that you can use while using it.

 ## Interceptors